-Aging has various effects on the body.
-One of the most important areas that the aging process affects, is the bone strength.
+Ageing has various effects on the body.
+One of the most important areas that the ageing process affects, is bone strength.
 With advancing age bone strength tends to decrease and joints lose their mobility.

 When all medical remedies have stopped bringing you relief, knee pain can be so pronounced that you might be unable to manage daily activities, and there could be swelling and even bowing of the knee.

-In such a case, it is recommended to see the doctor who may advise knee replacement surgery as the best solution to improve your quality of life.
+In such a case, it is recommended to see a doctor who may advise knee replacement surgery as the best solution to improve your quality of life.

-Your orthopedic surgeon will make you go through diagnostic scans to ascertain if your knee joint is deformed or damaged in addition to a physical exam before deciding on knee replacement surgery.
+Your orthopaedic surgeon will make you go through diagnostic scans to ascertain if your knee joint is deformed or damaged in addition to a physical exam before deciding on knee replacement surgery.